Here are some of the most common questions sent our way.

 What is Virtual coaching

 Virtual Coaching is a way to connect or coach via an online chat or email.
-This is a great way to have accountability with your client, player or team without being face to face.
-Use the Betterlifetraining.com system via the 100 ways journal or use the systems that you already have in place.
+This is a great way to have accountability with your client, player or team without being face-to-face.
+Many of the Better Life Training coaches offer virtual coaching, enabling you to more easily accommodate coaching into your schedule - day, evenings or weekends - and from wherever you may be.

 Tips on how to find the right coach